EBISPOT/gwas-utils/catalogPlots/README.md

 | 2018 | 1338 | 322.0 | 481 | 76.0 |
 | 2019 | 263 | 70.0 | 92 | 23.0 |

-Then this table is read by `SumStats_plotter.R` and a series of barplots are saved with the current date in their name.
+Then this table is read by `SumStats_plotter.R` and a series of barplots are generated with the current date in their name.

+**Usage:** `Rscript --vanilla ./SumStats_plotter.R "${startYear}" "${dataTable}"` Where the year is the first year to include in the plot, the table is the output of the previous sript.

 Example:

 ![Summary stats yearly](./examples/all_plots_2019-05-05.png)

-**Usage:** `./SumStats_wrapper.sh -y ${year}` Where the year is the first year to include in the plot.